ViewDeck/ViewDeck/README.md

 But if you push a `IIViewDeckController` onto a navigation controller, the sideviews will nestly themselves _below_ the navigation view.
 This means that the animations regarding the navigation controller will be applied only to the center view controller and not to the side view controllers.
 There's currently no way to disable this behavior, but it will be added later.

+# Storyboards

+It is possible to use `IIViewDeckController` with storyboards with some extra code.
+You can find an example here: https://github.com/simonrice/ViewDeckStoryboardExample.

 # ViewDeckExample

 This is a simple example mimicing the Path 2.0 UI to a certain extent.